Terracotta-OSS/terracotta-core/README.txt

 also take the projects in the devwork folder into account.
 Simply run this from the community folder:

-%> mvn install -DskipTests -Pkit,enterprise,os -am -pl terracotta-kit
+%> mvn install -DskipTests -Pkit,enterprise,os,dist -am -pl terracotta-kit

 Note that for any dso-l1 changes, you will a need minimum of terracotta-toolkit-ee to be present in the devwork folder (as described by